-We recently established our East Africa regional office based in Nairobi for the closer management and expansion of our programmes in the region, and to enhance capacity to support local partners in equine welfare interventions.
+The Brooke established its East Africa regional office in Nairobi in 2013 for closer management and development; this will also allow further expansion in Kenya and the region, ensure more effective support and monitoring to local partners in equine welfare interventions.

 Making a difference

-- We’re providing training and support to local vets and community-based animal health workers, training them in preventative health measures, such as when to de-worm animals.
+- We’re providing training and support to local health service providers and community-based animal health workers, training them in preventative health measures, such as when to de-worm animals